Many people are confused about strength training vs bodybuilding. Understanding the difference is important to achieving your goals.

 Your goal is to improve your strength so that you can live a long, healthy life, pursue your passions and interests, and spend as much time with your loved ones as possible.
 You aren’t concerned with how your muscles look when flexed.
 You just want to know that they are strong enough to support your body as you enjoy your life.

 If you have yet to start strength training, make sure to start out slow.
-You can gradually increase the amount of weight that you lift, the difficulty of your movements, and the number of repetitions performed.
+Whether you choose to increase strength with weight training or body weight exercises, your goal is to gradually increase the amount of weight that you lift, the difficulty of your movements, and the number of repetitions performed.

 You may feel weak and unprepared for this type of activity right now, but you just might impress yourself with how quickly you will improve.